-- (a) The existence of the following 3 pre-conditions:
+(a) The existence of the following three pre-conditions:

 - i.
 A perception/reality gap;

 - ii.
-Inefficiencies;
+Inefficiencies; and

 - iii.
 Scarcity of equity capital;

 - (b) Geographies and sectors where the team enjoys a competitive advantage of knowledge, experience, access and presence.

 The geography of focus is the Caribbean and Latin America (with a particular focus on Colombia, Panama, and Costa Rica).
 The sectors of focus are telecommunications, consumer goods, financial services and energy.

-The combination of scarcity of capital, extensive experience of PPE, the investment advisory team behind PCF II, and regional access to a robust pipeline of potential transactions has created a successful formula for investing, which was manifested in the first private equity fund managed by PPE.
+The combination of scarcity of capital, extensive experience of PPE, the investment advisory team behind PCF II, and regional access to a robust pipeline of potential transactions has created a successful formula for investing.
 The Company may co-invest with PCF II in equity or debt securities of private companies located in the Caribbean and Latin America.
 The Company committed USD\$32 million to PCF II and, accordingly, is permitted to participate in co-investments on a no fee/ no carry basis up to the amount of its capital commitment and thereafter on a negotiated basis.

 PCF II successfully closed in September 2016 raising capital commitments from its limited partners in excess of USD\$200 million, thereby becoming one of the largest sources of private equity financing in region.

-PCF II has already made seven investments to date throughout the LATAM/ Caribbean region.
+PCF II has already made eight investments to date throughout the LATAM/Caribbean region.
 Over 66% of total available capital is already deployed or committed.
-The foundation for future growth of net asset value and internal rate of return is quickly being established in exciting well run businesses.
+The foundation for future growth of net asset value and internal rate of return is quickly being established in high quality well run businesses.
 As well as investing, PCF II engages with its portfolio companies to create value.
-PCF II management actively works with management, typically participating on an investee's board and related committees.
+PCF II actively works with the management teams of portfolio companies, participating on their boards and related committees.
+Significant attention is focused on key strategic areas like capital allocation, compensation alignment, company growth, and financing.